t1nky/remnant-item-finder/README.md

 ### Contributing

-We appreciate all contributions.
-If you're interested in contributing, please see our CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.
+We appreciate all your contributions.
+If you're interested in contributing, please take a look at our CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ### License

 This project is licensed under the MIT License.
-See LICENSE.md for more details.
+Please have a look at LICENSE.md for more details.